Data-Driven Predictive Control for Linear Parameter-Varying Systems

-As a next step, we use \eqref{eq:willemslemmaext} to formulate a data-driven LPV predictor, which is suitable for LPV system simulation, and for the design of a predictive controller.
+where the matrix in the left-hand side of the equality is of dimension $L(n_\mr{u}+n_\mr{y})(1+n_\mr{p})\times (N_\mr{d}-L+1)$, while $g\in\mb{R}^{N_\mr{d}-L+1}$ and the vector in the right-hand side of the equality is of dimension $L(n_\mr{u}+n_\mr{y})(1+n_\mr{p})\times 1$. \shortsubsection{Data-driven LPV predictor} As a next step, we use \eqref{eq:willemslemmaext} to formulate a data-driven LPV predictor, which is suitable for LPV system simulation, and the design of a predictive controller.
 Consider the prediction problem depicted in Fig. \ref{fig:trajectory}.
 To ensure the smooth continuation of the future trajectory at time step $k$, we need to take the initial conditions of the future trajectory into account.
-For a certain future input and scheduling trajectories, there are still an infinite number of possible output trajectories.
-By `attaching' an initial trajectory to the predicted trajectory, we can determine a unique output trajectory, which continues smoothly after time step $k$.
-This is discussed in detail using the behavioral framework in \cite{MaRa08}.
-The length of this initial trajectory must be larger than $\mathbf{l}(\mf{B}_{\mr{LPV}})$ \cite[]{MaRa08}.
+For a certain future input and scheduling trajectory, there are still an infinite number of possible output trajectories.
+By `attaching' an initial trajectory to the predicted one, we can determine a unique output trajectory, which continues smoothly after time step $k$.
+Note that the length of this initial trajectory must be larger than $\mathbf{l}(\mf{B}_{\mr{LPV}})$ \cite[]{MaRa08}.